laurenchen0631/English-Learning/category/common_phrase.md

 	- We see each other every once in a while.
 - per annum 每年
 	- an average growth rate of 2 per cent per annum
+- few and far between 罕見稀少的
+	- In Nevada the towns are few and far between.
+	- My holidays are few and far between.

 ## Time & Space
 - at hand 接近的/不遠的 == near at hand == close at hand == very near
 	- Having the right equipment at hand will be enormously helpful.